KunkmasterFlex/MMM-MyPlex/README.md

 - 🖼️ **Slideshow Cards** – Each media item becomes its own card.
 Random or sequential.
 - ⏱️ **Lookback Filter** – Show only content added within the last *N* days.
 - 🎛️ **Massive Configurability** – Toggle almost every piece of displayed metadata.
+- 🫥 **Auto-Hide When Idle** – Optionally hides the entire module when nothing is currently streaming, and automatically reappears when playback starts.

 ## Layout Modes & Orientation Support